NLnetLabs/routinator/doc/manual/source/output-formats.rst

          }

 jsonext
       The output is in JSON format.
-The list is placed into a member named *roas* which contains an array of objects with four elements each:: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation  in *prefix*, the maximum prefix length of the announced route  in *maxLength*.
+The list is has a member named *roas* which contains an array of objects with four elements each: The Autonomous System number of the network authorised to originate a prefix in *asn*, the prefix in slash notation  in *prefix*, the maximum prefix length of the announced route  in *maxLength*.

       Extensive information about the source of the object is given in the array *source*.
 Each item in that array is an object providing details of a source of the VRP.
-The object will have a type of roa if it was derived from a valid ROA object or exception if it was an assertion in a local exception file.
+The object will have a type of *roa* if it was derived from a valid ROA object or *exception* if it was an assertion in a local exception file.

       For ROAs, *uri* provides the rsync URI of the ROA, *validity* provides the validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.

+      If you have enabled BGPsec there will be a member named *routerKeys* containing an array of objects with detailed information for each router certificate.
+For a complete desciption, refer to the :ref:`advanced-features:bgpsec` section.

       For assertions from :doc:`local exceptions<local-exceptions>`, *path*
       will provide the path of the local exceptions file and, optionally,